 There is a back-handed wish associated with the Chinese: may you live in interesting times.
 That can be how it currently feels in global affairs these days so I started this as a means of dealing with the disquiet that the ongoing upheaval is causing.
 Since then, other nicer things are being added so I might overhaul things in time.
 It is god to release oneself from life’s stresses and strains too.

 Any life has its mix of good moments and not so good ones, those times that lift your spirits and those that dispirit you.
-The release provided by the 1997 British General Election was one of those just as its 2015 counterpart felt like the latter with its portents of public spending cuts and an E.U. exit.
-2016 has been a year of populist revolt around the world so we have to hope that things calm down in coming years after all the disruption.
+The release provided by the 1997 British General Election was one of those just as its 2015 and 2019 counterparts felt like the latter with its portents of an E.U. exit.
+In retrospect, 2016 was a year of populist revolt around the world so we have to hope that things calm down in coming years after all the disruption.
 Maybe the realities of unrealisable hopes and wild reckless promises will dampen things in time.